There are some fantastic places to take children on our doorstep and a short journey away.

 Church Lane, Sewerby, Bridlington, YO15 1EA.
 01262 673769

 Museum inside the working windmill with children’s activities.
-Specifically for children are:

 Skidby, HU16 5TF (follow the brown signs from the A164).
 01482 848405

 It’s free to climb aboard Hull Marina’s iconic boat – The Spurn Lightship – which guided ships safely through the treacherous River Humber for almost 50 years.
 Discover how it was used as a navigational aid and find out what life was like on board.
-An interpretation panel at the Marina explains its history and various parts for visitors when the ship is closed.

 Old buses and trams that children can climb on and scenes from olden day Hull to explore.
 Experience 200 years of transport history as you walk down a 1940’s high street, board a tram or enjoy the pleasures of our carriage ride.
 Usually hold children’s events during the school holidays, see Events calendar for details.
 Located in the Museums quarter next door to the Hull & East Riding Museum.
 Entry is free.